 Item Uncertainty Potential effect Property Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will incur in relation to those assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current level of spending on maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful lives of assets are reduced, depreciation will increase and the carrying amount of assets will fall.
 It is estimated that the annual depreciation charge for buildings would increase by £0.304m for every year that useful lives had to be reduced.
-Provision - severance and early retiral The Council has set aside a provision of £1.972m for future early retiral or voluntary severance costs, based upon an average historic settlement figure and estimated leavers.
-It is not certain that the estimate accounts for all possible voluntary leavers or that the estimated average historic cost will be applicable.
-An increase over the forthcoming year of 10% in either the total number of voluntary leavers or the estimated average cost would have an effect of adding £0.197m to the provision needed.
-Provision - equal pay The Council has set aside a provision of £1.251m for the settlement of claims arising from the Equal Pay Initiative, based upon the number of claims received and an average settlement amount.
+Provision - equal pay The Council has set aside a provision of £0.750m for the settlement of claims arising from the Equal Pay Initiative, based upon the number of claims received and an average settlement amount.
 It is not certain that all valid claims have been received by the Council or that precedents set elsewhere on settlement values will be applicable.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would have an effect of adding £0.125m to the provision needed.
+An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would have an effect of adding £0.075m to the provision needed.
 Pension liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rates used, the rate at which salaries are projected to increase by, changes to retirement ages, mortality rates and expected returns on pension assets held.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions applied.
 The effect on the net liability can be measured.
 However, the assumptions interact in complex ways.
 During 2016/17 the appointed actuaries advised that the net liability had increased by £87.186m as a result of estimates being updated and an update to the assumptions.
-Arrears and bad debts As at 31 March 2017, the Council had a balance of various debtors (including council tax, sundry debtors, housing rents) of £37.645m with a sliding scale of bad debt provision written against this, depending on the age of the debt.
+Arrears and bad debts As at 31 March 2017, the Council had a balance of various debtors (including council tax, sundry debtors, housing rents) of £36.056m with a sliding scale of bad debt provision written against this, depending on the age of the debt.
 If collection rates were to deteriorate, the provision for bad debts would require to be reviewed to consider the appropriate level of provision.
 However, based upon prior experience, the bad debt provision is considered adequate.